iCAS-Lab/NAS-Performance-Modeling/README.md

 - [Jetson Nano energy and latency dataset](data/dataset.csv)

-- The link to the TRT dataset will be available shortly.
+- The dataset of models in the TRT format is available upon request.

 # Repository Structure
 Below is a basic overview of the structure of the repository